Professor Karen Ross

 Her book, Women, Politics, Media (2002) was the first full-length monograph to explore this particular set of relations outside the US context and the sequel to that foundational text, Gender, Politics, News (2017) both updates the first text but also adds in important contemporary dimensions including news coverage of women’s campaigns for the top job and the ways in which scandal and celebrity have become important aspects of political communication and political life.
 In 2013, Karen was given the Teresa Award by the Feminist Scholarship Division of the International Communication Association, in recognition of her outstanding contribution to advancing feminist media scholarship over a sustained period.
 In 2017, she was made a Fellow of the International Communication Association which acknowledged the contribution her scholarship has made to the field over several decades.

 Karen is currently involved with a number of research projects.
 She is the PI for an EU-funded project (2017-2019) which seeks to enhance gender equality in media industries.
 The project includes the development of a web platform and bespoke teaching and learning materials aimed mostly at students but also media professionals.
-During 2016-17, she also worked on a community-engagement project with older women to create images of themselves which confound normative social expectations of older age - see here for the project's FB page.
-She is currently (2017) working on analyses of the UK's General Election campaign 2017 (May) and New Zealand's GE campaign in the same year (November).
+During 2016-18, she worked on a community-engagement project with older women to create images of themselves which confound normative social expectations of older age - see here for the project's FB page.
+In 2017-18, she worked on a second community engagement project with older women, this time producing a short film on older women celebrating active life and you can see the film here.
+She is currently (2017-18) working on analyses of the UK's General Election campaign 2017 (May) and New Zealand's GE campaign in the same year (November).
 The focus of both projects is on both traditional and social media aspects of campaign communication.

 She has also been working with the Global Media Monitoring Project (GMMP) since it was established in 1995 and in 2015, she was the UK and European coordinator.
 She has already completed two reports on the UK and the European data and has published one article on the topic.
 She is also the UK member of a European project on gender equality and the media (Swedish Research Council 2015-2019) and is one of the founding members of the Global Alliance for Gender and Media (GAMAG) which had its first General Assembly in Geneva in December 2015.
 Current smaller-scale projects in progress include the North East Women’s Activism Project, in collaboration with colleagues at Northumbria University, which seeks to celebrate the contribution of women in the North East of England to the region’s activist past history and present work..